EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 # Acknowledgments #

-The authors wants to thank Michael Richardson and the 6tisch security design team for discussions and input contributing to this document.
+The authors wants to thank the participants of the 6tisch security design team for discussions and input contributing to this document.

 --- back